 Address Concerns Proactively

 If there's an obvious gap in your resume or a potential red flag, address it before they ask.
 This shows self-awareness and honesty.
+Psychologists call this "inoculation" — by acknowledging the weakness yourself, you defuse its power.

 Provide Social Proof

 References, testimonials, and examples of past success all reduce the perceived risk of hiring you.
+In Cialdini's research, social proof influenced decisions in 95% of cases when people were uncertain.

 Mirror Their Communication Style

 People trust those who communicate like them.
 If the hiring manager is formal, be formal.
 If they're casual, relax your tone.
+For specific interview techniques that leverage mirroring, see our guide to job interview psychology tips.

 The Likeability Factor